KeanuGh/myROOT_analysis_framework/unfolding_shadow_bin_full_report_20260619.md

 introducing new "non-jet background" terminology into the thesis, even though ATLAS papers sometimes describe this bookkeeping as separating jet backgrounds from other backgrounds estimated with simulation.

+### Chapter 9 Uncertainty Plot Regeneration

+Question:
+Refresh the Chapter 9 uncertainty figures using the current shadow-unfolding outputs, without relying on stale `systematic_alt_binning` or `analysis_simple_2017` plot images, and without using the unreadable all-in-one response-systematic plot.

+Implementation:
+- script: `run/2017/plot_chapter9_uncertainty_figures.py`
+- mode: cached-output plotting only
+- command:
+  `MPLCONFIGDIR=/tmp/mplconfig-chapter9 pixi run python run/2017/plot_chapter9_uncertainty_figures.py`
+- thesis-copy destination:
+  `/mnt/B/Uni_Stuff_Queen_Mary/Documents/Thesis/images/uncertainties/current/`
+- note: the script reads cached ROOT files under `outputs/analysis_shadow_unfold`;
+  it does not open DTA ntuples or run event loops.
+- note: only plot files were copied into the thesis image tree; `thesis.tex` was not edited and the thesis was not recompiled.

+Result:
+The cached-output plotting script wrote clean, thesis-facing no-shadow uncertainty plots under `outputs/analysis_shadow_unfold/plots/no_shadow_bin/MTW/chapter9_uncertainties/` and copied them to `images/uncertainties/current/`.

+Outputs copied for Chapter 9:
+- `no_shadow_bin_MTW_response_tes_calibration_uncertainty.png`
+- `no_shadow_bin_MTW_response_tes_detector_uncertainty.png`
+- `no_shadow_bin_MTW_response_reconstruction_uncertainty.png`
+- `no_shadow_bin_MTW_response_trigger_uncertainty.png`
+- `no_shadow_bin_MTW_response_tau_efficiency_uncertainty.png`
+- `no_shadow_bin_MTW_fake_factor_stat_uncertainty_clean.png`
+- `no_shadow_bin_MTW_met_window_transfer_uncertainty_clean.png`
+- `no_shadow_bin_MTW_tau_width_composition_uncertainty_clean.png`

+Interpretation:
+The production all-in-one response plot is current but not thesis-readable: it contains too many lines, raw systematic labels, and an overflowing legend.
+The Chapter 9 figures should therefore use split component-family plots instead: tau energy-scale calibration/modelling, tau energy-scale detector response, tau reconstruction/overlap-removal efficiency, and tau trigger efficiency.
+Shadow-bin plots should not be used at this point in the thesis because the shadow-bin response has not yet been introduced.

+The standalone reconstruction/overlap-removal plot is technically correct but not very communicative because one component is sub-percent and the other is negligible.
+The preferred Chapter 9 tau-efficiency figure is therefore `no_shadow_bin_MTW_response_tau_efficiency_uncertainty.png`, which overlays tau reconstruction, electron overlap removal, and the three trigger-efficiency components in one readable plot.
+This makes the uncertainty hierarchy clear: the data statistical component of the trigger efficiency dominates this family, while reconstruction is small and electron overlap removal is negligible.

+For the data-driven jet-fake uncertainty section, use separate no-shadow plots for fake-factor statistics, low-\(E_T^{miss}\) control-region transfer, and tau-width composition.
+Do not use the combined fake-source plot in Chapter 9;
+its labels are too cluttered and it hides the individual uncertainty components.

+Recommendation:
+Use the copied split plots under `images/uncertainties/current/` for Chapter 9 figure replacements.
+Do not use old paths containing `analysis_simple_2017` or `systematic_alt_binning`, and do not use `MTW_shadow_bin_250` plots before the shadow-bin method is introduced.